fastly/.github/policy-docs/reporting-and-enforcement.md

 Reports which involve higher risk or higher impact may face more severe consequences than reports which involve lower risk or lower impact.

-## Propose actions and consequences
+## Proposing actions and consequences

 The group will determine a concrete behavioral modification plan that ensures the inappropriate behavior is not repeated.
 The group will also discuss what actions may need to be taken if the reported person does not agree to the behavioral modification plan.